ethanlee515/ethanlee515.github.io/MPQC-SWIA/preparations.md

 TODO look at how others state their theorems...
 Constant round looks good but not sure if format fits

+Constant round = interesting byproduct.
+No need to do detailed comparison

 ## Prior works

 Some people put this before main theorem, and some after.